incubiq/osais_ai_ping/README.md

 ## SERVER IN DOCKER FASTAPI MODE
 Although fastapi runs internally on port 8000, we already redirect it to <port>.
 Then we want to expose it externally on <port>

- - for prod on aws (this will run the AI as a Virtual AI): docker run -d --name <engine> --env-file env_vai --expose <port> --publish <port>:<port> yeepeekoo/public:<engine>
+ - for prod on AWS (this will run the AI as a Virtual AI): docker run -d --name <engine> --env-file env_vai --expose <port> --publish <port>:<port> yeepeekoo/public:<engine>

  - for localhost test (this will run tha AI as a slave to the local AI gateway):